bact/spdx-3-model/model/AI/Classes/AIAgent.md

 oversight.

-The following relationship types are also used to describe an AIAgent's
+The following relationship types are also used to describe an AIAgent's functionalities and interactions:

-interactions:
+- hasPersistentMemory: Describes a relationship from the Agent to an Element that functions as a persistent or long-term memory store.
 - invokedBy: Describes a relationship from any Element back to the Agent that initiated its use or execution. (e.g., a Package is invokedby an AIAgent;
   an AIAgent is invokedBy a Person).
-- usesTool: Describes a relationship from an AIAgent to an Element that functions as an external tool to extend the agent's capabilities.
+- usesTool: Describes a relationship from the AIAgent to an Element that functions as a tool to expand the agent's capabilities.

 ## Metadata